Library

 Here are a few of our favorite scalable features:

-• Seamless integration with your company’s tech stack
+Seamless integration with your company’s tech stack Helps teams connect customer data across existing tools without creating additional silos.

 Security

-The best customer insight tools take data privacy and security very seriously.
+The best consumer insight tools take data privacy and security very seriously.

-Look for a customer insight tool with encryption, two-factor authentication, user permissions, and GDPR, HIPAA, and SOC2 compliance.
+Look for a consumer insight tool with encryption, two-factor authentication, user permissions, and GDPR, HIPAA, and SOC2 compliance.

 Select a tool that has a good mix of security and privacy features and conducts comprehensive audits to ensure your data is always protected.